lmiller1990/vue-testing-handbook/src/stubbing-components.md

 }
 ```

 We want to write a test that asserts `<UsersDisplay>` is rendered.

+`axios` is making an ajax request to an external service in the `created` hook.
 That means when you do `mount(UserContainer)`, `<UsersDisplay>` is also mounted, and `created` initiates an ajax request.
-Since this is a unit test, we only are interested in whether `<UserContainer>` correctly renders `<UsersDisplay>` - verify the ajax request is the responsibility of `<UsersDisplay>`, which should be tested in the `<UsersDisplay>` test file.
+Since this is a unit test, we only are interested in whether `<UserContainer>` correctly renders `<UsersDisplay>` - verifying the ajax request is triggered with the correct endpoint, etc, is the responsibility of `<UsersDisplay>`, which should be tested in the `<UsersDisplay>` test file.

-One way to prevent the `<UsersDisplay>` from initiating the ajax request is by _stubbing_ it.
-Let's write our own components and test, to get a better understanding how the different ways and benefits to stubs.
+One way to prevent the `<UsersDisplay>` from initiating the ajax request is by _stubbing_ the component out.
+Let's write our own components and test, to get a better understanding how the different ways and benefits of using stubs.

 ### Creating the components